joycelinemarealle/HairBusinessApplication/README.md

 Service Listings and Management
 The system displays a list of services (e.g., braiding, blowouts) with duration and price.
-Admin (Joyceline) can add, update, or delete services.
+Admin  can add, update, or delete services.
 Customers can search for services based on type and price.

 Appointment History and Transactions